 FAQs ON AP’s

-Here’s how The Associated Press provides results with speed and accuracy on which its members and subscribers rely.
+Here’s how The Associated Press provides results with speed and accuracy on which its member news organizations and subscribers rely.

 Q: What is involved on Election Day?